Arcane34/Defender-Adaptation/README.md

 - Only checking collision with objects that are on screen
 - Doing a binary search to find objects in close proximity to the player and checking collision with those

-I chose to take the second option and did a binary search on all enemy objects until I get to the object near the player to check collision.
+I chose to take the second option and did a binary search on all enemy objects until I get to the object closest to the player to check if the distance is smaller than a fixed constant being the collision constant.

 ## Procedularal Generation
 There are background elements to the game such as the black holes amd lightning strikes during the game which are generated procedurally through code.